PiElJay/PiVPN-Hotspot/README.md

  0     0 MASQUERADE  all  --  any  eth0  192.168.50.0/24 anywhere

 🔍 Troubleshooting
 ❌ No Internet on Connected Devices?
 1️⃣ Check IP Forwarding:

     sysctl net.ipv4.ip_forward

-If it’s 0, enable it:
+If it's 0, enable it:

     echo 'net.ipv4.ip_forward=1' > /etc/sysctl.d/99-ip_forward.conf
     sysctl --system

 2️⃣ Verify VPN Connection on the Raspberry Pi:

     wg show

-You should see an active handshake.
+Should display a handshake.
 3️⃣ Check NAT Rules:

     iptables -t nat -L -v

 Ensure POSTROUTING MASQUERADE is applied.
 🎯 Next Steps

-✅ Enhance Security – Change the Wi-Fi password in hostapd.conf.
+🔹 Enhance security: Change the Wi-Fi password (hostapd.conf).
-✅ Add More Clients – Add new [Peer] sections in the VPS wg0.conf.
+🔹 Add more clients: Add more [Peer] sections in the VPS wg0.conf.
-✅ Monitor VPN Uptime – Use the wg-watchdog script to restart WireGuard if it disconnects.
+🔹 Monitor VPN uptime: Use wg-watchdog to auto-restart WireGuard.
+📜 License

-📜 MIT License – Feel free to modify and distribute!
+📌 MIT License – Feel free to modify, distribute, and improve!
+📢 Credits

+    WireGuard – Lightweight and secure VPN technology.
+    Raspberry Pi Foundation – For the amazing Raspberry Pi ecosystem.
+    UFW (Uncomplicated Firewall) – Simple yet powerful firewall tool.

+🎉 Enjoy Secure Browsing via Your Own VPN Access Point! 🚀

+🔗 GitHub Repository: Tunnel-Gateway

-🌍 If this helped, give it a ⭐ on GitHub! 🚀
+🔥 If you like it, give it a ⭐ on GitHub! 🚀
-🔗 GitHub Repository